 2. Keep learning, and visualizing.
 Even though Magnus is highly intuitive, he never solely relies on that gift.
 He is constantly studying and learning all he can about the game.
 He visualizes the chess moves he’ll make, practicing whatever he’s learning in his mind.
 The more you learn about a subject, the more confident you’ll become, and the more you’ll trust your intuition because your intuition has knowledge backing it up.
 If you practice visualizing situations, such as how you will respond to something or where you want to be in life, it will also help you further develop your intuition.

-4. Whenever possible, avoid making decisions when you feel stressed and unclear.
+4. Whenever possible, avoid making decisions when you feel stressed.
 This won’t always be possible in life, but when you do have the opportunity to say, “I need time to think about this,” take it!
 Magnus is a chess prodigy, and even with his intuitive and intellectual genius, he still cracks under pressure sometimes.
-It’s very difficult to hear our gut feelings when fear, worry and pressure hijack our thoughts.
+It’s very difficult to hear your gut feelings when fear, worry and pressure hijack our thoughts.
 Clear your mind with meditation, a nature walk, or help from a friend or coach, and you will be able to ascertain what feels like the right decision for you.

 5. Relax and have fun.
 In a go, go, go culture, relaxation is sometimes seen as a luxury.
 It’s actually a necessity if you want to hear your intuition better.
 Magnus plays lighthearted card games with his family and listens to music to unwind and forget about the pressures in life for a while.
 When he sees his family cheering him on at competitions, you could see his stress dissolve into the simple joy of playing chess.
 It’s easy to forget to prioritize fun in the daily grind, but if you do you will enjoy the benefits of this mental reboot.
 You’ll shift yourself into a receptive, relaxed state, and that’s the best way to hear your intuition clearly.